 6 Tips For Making Oral Hygiene Fun For Your Kids

-Here are six tips you can try to make oral care more fun:
+Here are six tips you can try to make oral care more fun for your child:

 Let Them Choose Their Toothbrush

 When it is time for a new toothbrush, let your child pick it out.
-This gives them a sense of control over their oral hygiene and gives them something to look forward to.
+This gives your child a sense of control over their oral hygiene and something to look forward to.

-From their favourite movie characters to fun shapes, there is a huge variety of fun toothbrushes out there.
+From their favourite movie or cartoon characters to fun shapes, there is a huge variety of fun toothbrushes out there.
 However, it is important to pay attention to design and function to ensure effectiveness.

 Here are important factors to consider regarding toothbrushes:

-- Choose Softer Bristles – Over-aggressive brushing or bristles that are too hard can lead to gum damage and tooth sensitivity.
-A soft brush can offer an effective clean while helping to prevent damage.
+- Choose Softer Bristles — Over-aggressive brushing or bristles that are too hard can lead to gum damage and tooth sensitivity.
+A toothbrush with soft bristles can offer an effective clean while helping to prevent damage.

 Let Your Child Choose the Toothpaste

-As with choosing a toothbrush, letting your child pick his or her toothpaste gives them a sense of involvement in their oral routine, helping to keep them engaged and enthusiastic about caring for their teeth.
+As with choosing a toothbrush, letting your child pick his or her toothpaste gives them a sense of involvement in their oral routine.
+This sense of control and involvement will help keep them engaged and enthusiastic about caring for their teeth.

 Toothpaste is available in a wide assortment of fun flavours and colours.
 However, as with a toothbrush, it is important to pay attention to function, not just the fun details.